 NOTE: Artists’ Row is a seasonal attraction.
 It opens in late Spring and runs through mid Fall.
 Be sure to check out their website below for hours and and event schedule.

-A unique way to learn about the Salem Witch Trials and other parts of Salem’s history is by watching a performance from History Alive.
+A unique way to learn about the town’s history is by watching a performance from History Alive.